learn-co-students/orm-mapping-to-table-lab-cb-gh-000/README.md

 This is a class method that uses keyword arguments.
 The keyword arguments are `name:` and `grade:`.
 Use the values of these keyword arguments to: 1) instantiate a new `Student` object with `Student.new(name, grade)` and 2) save that new student object via `student.save`.
 The `#create` method should return the student object that it creates.

-<a href='https://learn.co/lessons/orm-mapping-to-table-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/orm-mapping-to-table-lab' title='ORM Mapping Classes to Tables Lab'>ORM Mapping Classes to Tables Lab</a> on Learn.co and start learning to code for free.</p>